- 18 Jan 2022

 Non-equal installments due to rounding and first repayment date

 In some situations, one of the installments may be slightly different from the others.

 This can occur when the time from disbursement until the first repayment date is longer than the time between each installment.
 In this case, there will be more interest accrued and less principal in the first installment, and the remaining principal is added to the last or to the first installment – as defined in the loan product settings.

 Accrue Late Interest

-Normally, businesses have a legal right to charge interest on late payments.
-However, you may want to disable this option; for example, if you want to create a flexbile product which rewards customers for paying on time rather than penalises them for paying late.
+Normally, businesses have the right to charge interest on late payments.
+However, you may want to disable this option if, for example, you want to create a flexible product which rewards clients for paying on time rather than penalises them for paying late.

-The feature is available via API 2.0 and the UI.
+The feature is available via API 2.0 and Mambu UI.

-To uncover the Accrue Late Interest checkbox in the UI, follow these steps (click to expand):
+To disable the Accrue Late Interest checkbox in the Mambu UI, follow these steps (click to expand):

 Under Product Type , select Dynamic Term Loan.